fofo2020/console-finance/README.md

 # console-finance

+ Psedueo code to complete help comple the challenge:

-///* The total number of months included in the dataset.
+/// The total number of months included in the dataset.
-//* find out length of finances array
+//find out length of finances array

-/// *The net total amount of Profit/Losses over the entire period.
+///  The net total amount of Profit/Losses over the entire period.
-// *loop through the finances array and get the value of the profit/losses by accessing it manually
+//  loop through the finances array and get the value of the profit/losses by accessing it manually
-// *var total = 0
+//  var total = 0
-// *for i in finances
+//  for i in finances
-// *  total = total + finances[i][1]
+//  total = total + finances[i][1]

 /// The average of the changes in Profit/Losses over the entire period.
 // create new array called it financeChanges to store changes for each months